-- Help the children recognize which words in the text rhyme with cake.
+- Help the children recognize which words in the text rhyme with make.

 Produce words that rhyme with cake

-- Pass a clean mixing bowl and spoon around the circle and ask each child to stir the pretend cake and say a word that rhymes with cake (e.g., wake, rake, lake, fake).
+- Pass a clean mixing bowl and spoon around a circle and ask each child to stir the pretend cake and say a word that rhymes with cake, supporting as needed.

 Clap and say the sounds in words that rhyme with cake

-- Have the children say each sound of the word cake while doing the following:
+- Have the children segment and rebuild the word cake by doing the following:

 - segment sounds: say /c/ (left hand out), say /ake/ (right hand out)